RTU-ipasums/PhoSys/README.md

   * [Canvas](#canvas)
   * [Simulation result panel](#simulation-result-panel)

 The interface was made with the [VueJS](https://vuejs.org/) JavaScript framework and the Vue [Splitpanes](https://antoniandre.github.io/splitpanes/) component, which were used to create a responsive and modern UI with user resizable panels.
-Additionally the [Font Awesome](https://fontawesome.com/) icon library was used for some icons.
+Additionally, the [Font Awesome](https://fontawesome.com/) icon library was used for some icons.

 The UI is split up into 5 Vue components.
 Furthermore, there is a Vue component for each type of object in the `shapes` subdirectory.